lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

     where :math:`F_\text{cnt}` is the force and :math:`A_\text{cnt}` the CNT surface area, as a function of the strain, :math:`\Delta L_\text{cnt} = (L_\text{cnt}-L_\text{cnt-0}/L_\text{cnt-0})`, where :math:`L_\text{cnt}` is the CNT length and :math:`L_\text{cnt-0}` the CNT initial length.
     Here, the potential is AIREBO, and the CNT is breakable.
+The orange line shows the raw data, and the blue line represents a time-averaged curve.

 Tip: bonds representation with AIREBO
 -------------------------------------